About the Artist

 Sales & Marketing

-Kris Summers, in charge of sales and marketing, is Wil’s sister.
+Kris Summers, our assistant in sales and marketing, is Wil’s sister.
 She promotes Wil’s art through local shops, word of mouth, social media, and our WSD website.
 Kris has a passion for the outdoors, hiking, travel, and spending time with family and friends.

 Office Management &

-Jennifer Lang is Wil’s other half.
+Jen Lang is Wil’s other half.
 Her job involves office management, website maintenance, product photography and online listings, and social media posting.
-When Jennifer is not in the office she works as a yacht delivery captain in various parts of the world.
+When Jen is not in the office she works as a yacht delivery captain in various parts of the world.

 Why the Manta?

 In many cultures, the manta ray symbolizes calmness and water symbolizes our emotions.
 A manta gliding through water un-phased represents our ability to observe and be aware of our emotions in order to remain calm, using our energy wisely and for purpose.

 Indigenous Polynesians believe the manta ray is a symbol of wisdom and graceful strength.
 As a spirit guardian, the manta ray defends your spirit, allowing you to find your wisdom and graceful strength.